Will you get what you need with an AI-generated leadership resume?

 However, when you’ve amassed decades of leadership experience, your resume (and LinkedIn) should also capture your leadership style, pattern of success, career trajectory, and personal brand reputation.

 You’ll find that bots can prompt you for individual achievements, but function best as a foundational tool for a resume.
-Recruiters often point out that the human element is a strong factor in your job search.
+Remember, recruiters are looking for the human element in your background, not just picture-perfect achievements.

 Targeting an operations manager, chef, or medical technician position?
 AI tools can dig up and leverage MILLIONS of related job descriptions before you can even blink.

-However, there’s only one CEO, COO, or CFO (and a select number of SVPs, EVPs, or Directors) in a healthcare system, manufacturing corporation, fintech company, or other business entity.
+However, there’s only one CEO, COO, or CFO (and a select number of SVPs, EVPs, or Directors) at most healthcare, technology, manufacturing, financial, or other employers.

 The more esoteric your career pursuits, the more difficult it will be for AI to provide the distinctive content needed for your career.